The Learned Youth Programme Year 1 2022

 Q&A and Contact With The Teacher

 Students will always have access to Shaykh Shams and there will be regular Q&A and mentoring sessions irrespective of the format of an individual course.
-In fact, most of the teaching hours during most of the year will be live and not on-demand.
+In fact, all of the teaching hours during most of the year will be live and not on-demand.
 Some hours study hours and homework time will be taken up by on-demand courses to ensure the students cover all of the curriculum in an efficient way or to cover gaps in basic knowledge that are not part of the curriculum.

 Who is This Course For?

-2. Good academic performance in school: aiming towards or already achieved A (or the equivalent in the new system) in most GCSEs.
+2. Young people with good academic performance in school: aiming towards or already achieved A (or the equivalent in the new system) in most GCSEs.

 3. Good Islamic upbringing and education.
 They must recite Qur’an fluently, know the basics of religion, and be from an environment of 5 times prayer at home.